mozilla-l10n/localizer-documentation/src/tools/pontoon/users.md

 ![General locale permissions](../../assets/images/pontoon/users/permissions_general.png)

 To move a user to a different column, hover the email address: arrows will appear to move the element to the left or right.
-Note that a user needs to log in at least once in Pontoon in order to upgrade their permission – simply having a Firefox account is not sufficient.
+Note that a user needs to log in at least once in Pontoon in order to upgrade their permission – simply having an account is not sufficient.

 Use the `SAVE` button to store the configuration before leaving this window.